Abdul Quader Mollah: Verdict

-On 5 February 2013, Mollah was convicted of five of the six charges, and acquitted on one charge as it was determined it had not been proved by the prosecution.
+On 5 February 2013, Quader Mollah was convicted of five of the six charges, and acquitted on one charge as it was determined it had not been proved by the prosecution.
 He was sentenced to life in prison and an additional 15 years for three of the charges in addition to the time he had been imprisoned since his arrest.
 The one remaining charge was dismissed after it was determined the prosecution had not proved it.

-When the court gave him a life sentence instead of the death penalty, which many expected, a smiling Mollah celebrated the verdict by holding up two fingers in a "V" sign as he left the court.
+When the court gave him a life sentence instead of the death penalty, which many had expected, a smiling Quader Mollah celebrated the verdict by holding up two fingers in a "V" sign as he left the court.

 Reaction after verdict

 Many activists reacted by protesting and demonstrating, demanding the death penalty and an end to extremism in politics.
 A major protest started at the Shahbag intersection in central Dhaka.
 Bloggers and online activists called for further mass demonstration at Shahbag intersection.
 Thousands of people joined the protest and the demonstration culminated in the 2013 Shahbag protests.

 During the protests, hundreds of thousands of people held day-and-night vigils at Shahbag, refusing to leave until all those convicted of war crimes were sentenced to death.
 A counter-protest against the trials and general strike was launched by Jamaat-e-Islami, as most of the accused were Jamaat leaders.

-The Bangladesh Nationalist Party (BNP) had initially expressed support for Jamaat-e-Islami, a principal ally in their Four-Party Alliance in the 2000s.
+The Bangladesh Nationalist Party (BNP) had also initially expressed support for Jamaat-e-Islami, a principal ally in their Four-Party Alliance in the 2000s.
 The BNP has commented on the Shahbag Protest, warning that the government should not be allowed to draw political mileage from the movement that demanded capital punishment for convicted war criminals.

 Responding to the demand of the Shahbag activists, on 13 February 2013, the National Press Club of Bangladesh stripped Quader Mollah of his membership.
 On 17 February 2013, the Bangladeshi Parliament passed a bill amending the International Crimes (Tribunal) Act of 1973 which allowed the government, complainant, or informant to appeal an order of acquittal or order of sentencing.

-Jamaat members have also led protests against the trials, saying that the government is trying to suppress the opposition.
+Jamaat members led protests against the trials, saying that the government was trying to suppress the opposition.
 It called for a general strike in Dhaka, shutting down activity in the city.